WestDRI/wgpages/content/python202302/python-17-objects.md

 <!-- have little to no knowledge of the object-oriented programming concepts that underpin Python.
 For example, classes, -->
 <!-- class methods, inheritance, etc. will likely be foreign to most people at CCCma. -->

 Object-oriented programming is a way of programming in which you bundle related variables and functions into objects, and then manipulate and use these objects as a whole.
-We already saw many examples of objects on Python, e.g. lists, dictionaries, numpy arrays, that have both variables and methods inside them.
+We already saw many examples of objects on Python -- e.g. lists, dictionaries, numpy arrays, dataframes -- that have both variables and methods inside them.
 In this section we will learn how to create our own objects.

 You can think of: